Beneficial Ownership Reporting Guide

 Our award-winning compliance platform can help you stay on top of all the necessary regulations effortlessly—schedule a demonstration today to see how it works.

-Beneficial Owners - The individuals who ultimately own or control a company
+Beneficial Owners - The individuals who ultimately own or control a company.

-Reporting Companies - Companies required to report beneficial ownership information.
-Generally, either a corporation, limited liability company (LLC), or otherwise created in the US by filing a document with a secretary of state or any similar office under the law of a state or Indian tribe or a foreign company registered to do business in any US state or Indian tribe by such a filing.
+Reporting Companies - Entities required to report beneficial ownership information.
+Generally, either a corporation, limited liability company (LLC), or other legal entities created in the US by filing a document with a secretary of state or any similar office under the law of a state or Indian tribe or a foreign company registered to do business in any US state or Indian tribe by such a filing.

-Exemptions - Twenty-three types of entities are exempt from beneficial ownership reporting requirements.
-These entities include publicly traded companies, tax-exempt nonprofits, and certain large operating entities.
+BOIR Exemptions - Twenty-three types of entities are exempt from beneficial ownership reporting requirements.
+These entities include public utilities, tax-exempt nonprofits, and certain large operating entities.

 FinCEN - The Financial Crimes Enforcement Network, a bureau of the US Department of the Treasury.

-Beneficial Ownership Reporting - Reporting companies will submit beneficial ownership information electronically through FinCEN's website: www.fincen.gov/boi
+Beneficial Ownership Information Reporting (BOIR) - Reporting companies will submit beneficial ownership information electronically through FinCEN's website: www.fincen.gov/boi